- New Bern

 About this PropertySUMMARY

-Formerly an animal and vegetable farm, this cute home sits on 10 acres and is only 2 miles from from hwy 55 and hwy 70 and not far from hwy 17.
-It has a enormous yard with back porch and wheelchair ramp.
-Surrounded by a mature forest, the home is still a brief drive from New Bern's burgeoning downtown, whimsical eateries, outstanding pier, and close by attractions such as local fishing, boating, bird watching, Atlantic Beach, Emerald Isle, Fort Jackson, Camp Lejeune, and Cherry Point.
+Formerly an animal and vegetable farm, this superb home sits on 10 acres and is only 2 miles from from hwy 55 and hwy 70 and not far from hwy 17.
+It has a voluminous yard with back porch and wheelchair ramp.
+Surrounded by a mature forest, the home is still a brief drive from New Bern's burgeoning downtown, whimsical eateries, acclaimed pier, and close by attractions such as local fishing, boating, bird watching, Atlantic Beach, Emerald Isle, Fort Jackson, Camp Lejeune, and Cherry Point.

 This is a newer home and thoroughly renovated from the kitchen to the closets.
 There are tons of windows, which make the home radiant and airy and give vistas of the ample yard and field.